 Board meetings are held at regular intervals with additional meetings taking place as and when necessary.
 Board meetings for the ensuing financial year are scheduled in advance at the end of the previous financial year so that the Directors are able to plan ahead and record the next year's Board meetings into their respective schedule.
-During the financial year under review, the Board met four (4) times to review the Group's operations, review and approve the quarterly financial results and annual financial statements and other matters requiring the Board's approval.
+During the financial year under review, the Board met four (4) times to review the Group's operations, review and approve the quarterly financial results, annual financial statements and relevant operational strategic matters requiring the Board's approval.
 The Company Secretary records all the deliberations, particularly the issues discussed, in reaching that decision in the minutes of Board meetings.
 All Directors attended all the Board meetings held during the financial year and have complied with the minimum requirement of 50% attendance at Board meetings as stipulated in the Main Market Listing Requirements of Bursa Securities.
-Details of the attendance of the Directors at the Board meetings held during the financial year and have financial year under review are as follows:
+Details of the attendance of the Directors at the Board meetings held during the financial year under review are as follows:

-Names of Directors Attendance at Meetings in 2015
+Names of Directors Attendance at

+Meetings in 2016

 Tan Sri Zakaria bin Abdul Hamid 4/4

 Mac Ngan Boon @ Mac Yin Boon 4/4

 Ooi Sen Eng 4/4

+Mac Chung Jin 4/4

+Lee Poh Kwee 4/4

 Abd Hamid bin Ibrahim 4/4

 Sobri bin Abu 4/4

-Mac Chung Jin 4/4

-Lee Poh Kwee 4/4

 Dato' Mohamad Kamarudin bin Hassan 4/4

 Mazlan bin Abdul Hamid 4/4